 These joint institutions are themselves a peace agreement.
 Each group has conceded some local autonomy and agreed to an overarching legal framework that will govern both farmers and pastoralists.
 To do so, the groups must agree on several issues, like who serves on the joint institution, how they decide punishment, what is the range of acceptable punishments, and how punishments are enforced.
 This type of agreement is only possible if both groups share a baseline level of trust.
 Each group must also identify that the issue causing conflict between the two sides is a commitment problem, not a preferences problem.
 Before an agreement like joint punishment institutions can be reached, the groups first need to learn enough about each other’s preferences to establish that each prefers mutual cooperation to mutual fighting.
 Put another way, groups need to solve their information problem before they can use joint punishment institutions to solve their commitment problem.
 A key challenge, then, is for groups to signal their preferences.
 Intergroup contact offers a means through which groups can send and receive those signals.

 Grady (2020b) evaluated a contact-based intervention to reduce conflict between farmers and pastoralists.
 Though they do not measure the extent to which the intervention affected institutional structures that govern intergroup relations, they describe farmers and pastoralists who had participated in the contact intervention meeting to jointly decide an appropriate punishment for vigilante farmers who intended to harm pastoralists.
 The would-be perpetrators, hailing from a nearby village, were noticed and arrested by the hometown farmers while on their way to steal the pastoralists’ cattle.
 Rather than decide unilaterally how to punish the vigilantes, leaders from the farming community called in leaders from the pastoral community to jointly decide a punishment.
 Together the groups decided to disarm the vigilantes and let them go free without further punishment – a solution proposed by the pastoralists.
 Had the farmers unilaterally decided to let the vigilantes go free, the pastoralists may have interpreted the punishment as too lenient and accused the farmers of bias.
-Since the pastoralists had a say in the decision-making process, however, the group’s were able to build trust through cooperation.
+Since the pastoralists had a say in the decision-making process, however, the groups were able to build trust through cooperation.
 The pastoralists appreciated the farmers calling a joint meeting, and the farmers appreciated the pastoralists magnanimity in proposing a lenient punishment.

-Grady (2020b) also describe a contrasting situation in which a farmers and pastoralists who had not participated in the contact intervention failed due to the lack of any joint institutions.
+Grady (2020b) also describes a contrasting situation in which a farmers and pastoralists who had not participated in the contact intervention failed due to the lack of any joint institutions.
 In that situation, both sides were participating in a public goods game in which money raised would be jointly administered by both groups.
 These groups had no preexisting structure to handle situations that concerned both sides, and neither side trusted the other to hold the money.
 The pastoralists claimed that the money would be squandered by the corruption of the farming community’s leader if a farmer held it; the farmers claimed that the pastoralists would migrate away with the money if a pastoralist held it.
 In the end, the groups agreed that the NGO administering the public goods game would hold the money and disburse it in chunks when the pastoralist leader and the farming leader agreed on its use.

 In this section, I discussed farmer-pastoralist conflict in Nigeria, focusing on causes of violence and solutions that groups developed to curtail violence.
 In the next section I outline several policy implications that follow from the farmer-pastoralist example and from thinking about group conflict in the bargaining and identity perspectives.